grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 #### Concurrency in the real world

-We introduced concurrency in the previous post where it was defined as "making progress on multiple tasks at the same time".
+We introduced concurrency in the previous post where it was defined as "making progress on multiple tasks in the same time period".

 We saw it applied to a particular situation and reduce the running time of a script.